 When emotions trump logic

+Nowadays debate has succumbed to infantilisation measuring policies not by their practical feasibility, but their perceived virtuosity.
 How do you explain to a two-year old boy that he cannot have another ice-cream because you want him to acquire healthy eating habits and save him from all sorts of nasty medical conditions such as obesity and diabetes?
-Believe me when expectations run high it’s hard to convince youngsters they are not entitled to something they desire.
-The political discourse has ceased to be a battle between left and right factions, for we have learned to associate the former with openness, compassion and generosity and the latter with narrow -mindedness, discipline and greed.
+Believe me when expectations run high it's hard to convince youngsters they are not entitled to something they desire.
+The political discourse has ceased to be a battle between left and right factions, for we have learned to associate the former with openness, compassion and generosity and the latter with narrow-mindedness, discipline and greed.
 The real intellectual divide is now between romanticism and objective reality, i.e. a dichotomy between how our world should be and how it really works.

 It hardly matters where you stand on any of the key issues of our era.
 If you let emotions alone drive your analysis, you will inevitably dismiss any countervailing evidence and find with great ease a virtual echo chamber to reinforce your preconceived conclusions.
 It would be nice to believe Israel were a peace-loving liberal democracy threatened only by intolerant Iran-funded Islamic terrorists, but to believe the opposite would be equally blinkered.
 Life is seldom that simple.